llm4hw/llm4hw.github.io/plugin-tool.md

 ### <a name="_page1_x69.00_y214.92"></a>Install and setup environment

-Follow the instructions provided at [LLM4HW to ](https://pypi.org/project/LLM4HW/)install the necessary packages and system dependencies.
+Follow the instructions provided at [LLM4HW to ](https://pypi.org/project/LLM4HW/) and install the necessary packages and system dependencies.

 You can download using pip install LLM4HW